maarten-pennings/howto/README.md

 # How to
 Assortment of "How to xxx" I want to remember.

+## Gemini

+Most of the questions I asked Gemini and the likes (ChatGPT) did not lead to a satisfactory answer.
+Marc gave me a puzzle, and this time Gemini did not let me [down](Gemini8princesses).

 ## Commodore 64 string storage

 How does the C64 store strings.
 Section [C64strings](C64strings) explains this.